kkmhogen/KBeaconDemo_Ios/README.md

  }
  ```

-3. disconnec from the device.
+3. Disconnect from the device.
  ```objective-c
 [self.beacon disconnect];
  ```

 ### 4.3 Configure parameters
 #### 4.3.1 Advertisement type
-KBeacon devices support sending multiple beacon advertisement packet in parallel.
+KBeacon can support broadcasting multiple type advertisement packets in parallel.
 For example, advertisement period was set to 500ms.
 Advertisement type was set to “iBeacon + URL + UID + KSensor”, then the device will send advertisement packet like follow.

 |Time(MS)|0|500|1000|1500|2000|2500|3000|3500